History of the New Orleans Pelicans: New Orleans Pelicans

-The Hornets organization unveiled the team's new logos and navy blue-gold-red color scheme in a press conference on January 24, 2013.
+2013–2019: The Anthony Davis era

 On April 18, 2013, after the end of the team's 2012–13 season, the team's name was officially changed to the Pelicans.

 On June 27, 2013, during the 2013 NBA draft, the Pelicans selected Nerlens Noel 6th overall, and traded him along with a 2014 protected first-round pick for All-Star point guard Jrue Holiday of the Philadelphia 76ers and the 42nd pick, Pierre Jackson.

 Following the New Orleans franchise's 2013 disestablishment of the "Hornets" name, on May 21, 2013, Charlotte Bobcats owner Michael Jordan announced the organization had submitted an application to change the name of his franchise to the Charlotte Hornets for the 2014–15 NBA season pending a majority vote for approval by the NBA Board of Governors at a meeting in Las Vegas, on July 18, 2013.
 Then-NBA Deputy Commissioner and COO Adam Silver had previously pointed out the fact that the league owns the rights to the name Hornets and that could speed up the process.
 The NBA unanimously approved the name change starting with 2014–15.
 The Bobcats became the Charlotte Hornets on May 20, 2014.
 In addition, the newly renamed Hornets acquired the records and history of the original Hornets from 1988 to 2002, while the Pelicans kept the remaining records from the 2002–03 season onward.

 Just before the start of the 2013–2014 season, the Pelicans announced they had broken the 2008–2009 team record for season tickets sold.
 Sales hit 12,000 season tickets for the first time in franchise history.